Get stories and expert advice on all things related to college and parenting.

 You may have thought getting into college was the tough part (for your student and you), and in four years your family would be celebrating a graduation.

 Even under ordinary circumstances, it's common for students to take time off from college.
-In 2020, with the Covid-19 pandemic leading to temporary campus closures and shifts to online/remote learning in the spring followed by projections for continued change to the college scene this fall, more students than ever are thinking about taking a break.
+During the 2020–21 academic year, with the COVID-19 pandemic leading to shifts to online/remote learning and restrictions to campus life and activities, more students than ever are thinking about taking a break.

 Jaimis Ulrich, Assistant Director of Admissions at Whittier College, says that when students use their time off from college wisely, they’re often more motivated when they return.
 The key is to formulate a plan to complete their studies.

 Some students don’t have a choice.
 If they’re not making “satisfactory academic progress,” they receive a warning or are put on academic probation and, if grades don’t improve, face dismissal.